unitMeasure/pwncrack-addons/README.md

 ## pwnagotchi plugin pwncrack.py 🤖

 This plugin auto-uploads handshakes to pwncrack.org and is significantly faster at uploading than wpa-sec because it combines them before uploading to save time.
-Below is the configuration:
+Below is the configuration for your config.toml:

 ````python
 main.plugins.pwncrack.enabled = true